pierrediedhiou/cybersecurity-journey/glossary.md

 two or more verification factors to authenticate a user
 - **Mitigation** — Actions taken to reduce the likelihood or impact of a security vulnerability being exploited
+- **Malvertising** — Malicious advertisements displayed on legitimate websites that redirect users to malicious pages or trigger drive-by downloads
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services